Storytelling From The Air: Drone Videography

 - Understanding licensing and certification with the FAA, and drone registration requirements in the United States.

 - How to use a FAA approved app for drone flight approval.

-- Practice hands-on in groups of two-flying a drone with cutting-edge UAV technologies including the DJI Phantom 4.
+- Practice hands-on flying a drone with cutting-edge UAV technologies including the DJI Phantom 4.